react-epfl/padoc-lib/README.md

 ## Dependencies

-* IOS >= 7.0, IOS SDK >= 8.0
+* iOS >= 7.0, iOS SDK >= 8.0
 * MultipeerConnectivity.framework
 * CoreLocation.framework
 * CoreBluetooth.framework

-## Compilation
+## Install

-In order to compile and use the library, two options are possible:
+In order to use the Paddoc library in your project, two options are possible:

 * Create your application project
 * Include CoreLocation.framework
-* Manually Copy the content of the ./Multihop folder
+* Manually copy the content of the ./Paddoc folder
-* Compile the application as well as the library

 or